puresight/puresight.github.io/tech/agile.md

 tags:
 - agile
 subject: manifesto
-description: "Agile is the values and principles that create an environment optimal for software development."
+description: "Agile is the set of values and principles that create an environment optimal for software development."
 image:
   alt: "Responsive Org"
   caption: ""